 In 2005, the Bachelor’s and Master’s degree programmes were accredited, followed by the PhD programme in 2007 and the English programme in 2008.
 The English Programme has the same curriculum as the German Programme.

-In 2006, the SFU founded the psychotherapeutic and psychological outpatient clinics which today form a pillar in providing mental health services to people living in Vienna.
+In 2006, the SFU founded the psychotherapeutic and psychological outpatient clinics which today are a pillar in providing mental health services to people living in Vienna.
 In addition, the outpatient clinics are valuable training institutions for our students.